 Montessori toys have become quite popular in recent years.
-The Montessori method, although old, has a lot to say to modern parents who want only the best for their children.
+It’s because the Montessori method, although old, has a lot to say to modern parents who want only the best for their children.

 In this guide, we’ll take a closer look at the basic Montessori principles regarding toys and provide a curated list of the best Montessori toys you can get for your little one.